markforster/Throttlade/docs/usage.md

 - Open the dashboard from the extension’s Options, or click the toolbar popup and press “Open dashboard”.
 - The dashboard has a top navbar, a project control bar, and three tabs: Rules, Requests, Logs.

+## Quick Start

+1) Click the toolbar icon to open the popup.
+Toggle “Enable throttling” on.
+2) Click “Open dashboard” in the popup to launch the Options dashboard.
+3) (Optional) Add a project for your environment (e.g., Localhost, Staging) and make sure it’s enabled.
+4) Go to the Rules tab and click “Add rule”.
+Enter a URL or path pattern, choose a method (or Any), and set a delay in ms. Save.
+5) Ensure the Global toggle (top navbar) and your selected project are enabled.
+6) Visit your site and trigger a request that matches your rule.
+Watch progress in the Requests tab; logs appear in the Logs tab.

 ## What You’ll See

 - Navbar (top): a status badge (Enabled/Disabled) and a global on/off switch.